roadsnail/Pi-ve/README.md

 If you are confident and happy with the warning above and want to make your own Pi-ve, then here is a list of parts:-

 * The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), are easily obtained used from the usual places.
-The Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network, the Raspberry Pi.
+The Hive Active hub is not required as this will be replaced by the Raspberry Pi.
 *Although the above picture shows the older thermostat (SLT2).
-A newer SLT3 may be used.*
+A newer SLT3 may be used instead.*

 * A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
 Alternatively these are readily available as a kit including case and a USB OTG Host cable.